There are two versions of LivePerson's NLU engine:

 Train a LivePerson domain

 - Before you train, ensure the domain has at least 5 intents.
 For each intent, ensure it has at least 15 training phrases.
+You can generate training phrases easily using our AI-powered tool.

 - Typically, training takes anywhere between 2 to 10 minutes depending on how big the domain is.
 Larger domains can take longer.